MakeSchool-Tutorials/Core-Data-Tutorial/P05-Fetching-Data/content.md

 >
 > Run the Loaner app, add 2 items into the app, and then use the Fast App Switcher to eject it from memory.
 Reopen the app and make sure the items persisted.

-Your items should now be saved even if the app is taken out of memory!
+Now that **fetching data from persistent storage is working,** items should now be saved even if the app is taken out of memory!

 # Now Commit